Naomi Kawase: Controversies

-On December 26, 2021, the NHK aired a documentary about the production behind Kawase's 2020 Olympics documentary.
+On 26 December 2021, the NHK aired a documentary about the production behind Kawase's 2020 Olympics documentary.
 Footage and captions alleged that protesters were paid money to attend anti-Olympics demonstrations as part of larger opposition against the games.
 One of the men interviewed later stated he was "unsure" if he had actually attended any anti-Olympics rallies.
 NHK Osaka cited "editorial oversights" and "deficiencies in research", issuing an apology.
 They denied that the footage was deliberately fabricated to be misleading.
-On January 13, 2022, the NHK Osaka director Terunobu Maeda apologized during a press conference, admitting that the captions "should not have been included".
+On 13 January 2022, the NHK Osaka director Terunobu Maeda apologized during a press conference, admitting that the captions "should not have been included".
 Again he denied that the incident was a fabrication.
-On February 10, 2022 NHK Osaka announced an internal review and fired 6 production staff members.
+On 10 February 2022 NHK Osaka announced an internal review and fired 6 production staff members.

 In April 2022, Shūkan Bunshun reported that Kawase kicked a camera assistant in the stomach while filming True Mothers in May 2019, leading cinematographer Yūta Tsukinaga and his team to resign mid-production.
 Kawase did not deny the allegation.
 In May 2022, the magazine also reported that she assaulted an employee at her production company, Kumie, in October 2015.
 The employee was reportedly punched in the face with a closed fist and chased through the office by Kawase.
 Later that day the employee gathered his belongings from the office and quit.
 When interviewed by Shūkan Bunshun he stated, "It's true that I was punched by Kawase-san.
 It's something that occurred in the past and is not something I will comment about publicly."

 Kawase denied both allegations and claimed the matters were handled internally.

 Styles and themes

 Kawase's work is heavily concerned with the distorted space between fiction and non-fiction that has occurred within the state of modern Japanese society, approaching "fiction with a documentarian's gaze."
 She employs this documentary-realism to focus on individuals of lesser cultural status, challenging prevailing representations of women within the male-dominated Japanese film industry.
 This theme is also connected to her own personal reflections on contemporary issues in the current climate of economic depression such as the declining birthrate, alienation, and the collapse of traditional family structures.

 She frequently shoots on location with amateur actors.

 Kawase's style also invokes the autobiographical practices related to documentary style.
 Familiar and personal objects such as childhood photographs, and to explore her family history and identity.
 Her work reflects the personal, intimate, and domestic.
 Themes that are often associated with feminist practices and Women's Cinema.

-However, Kawase herself does not classify as a feminist due to Japanese feminism's tendency to persist collective identity and view women's problems through a narrow ideological lens.
-Instead, she looks at gender as a creative and fluid realm, rather than as a negative fixation.
-Kawase explains:
+However, Kawase does not classify herself as a feminist, as she explains: